Canton Independent School District: Schools

-In 2009, the school district was rated "recognized" by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 86 (B) overall, 87 (B) for Student Achievement, 85 (B) for School Progress, and 85 (B) for Closing the Gaps.

 Statistics (per 2006)

 The attendance rate for students in the district is 97%, compared with a state average of 96%.
 32% of the students in the district are economically disadvantaged, 10% enroll in special education, 5% enroll in gifted and talent programs, 22% are enrolled in career and technology programs, and 3% are considered "limited English proficient."

 The ethnic makeup of the district is 87% White, non-Hispanic, 8% Hispanic, 3% African American, 1% Asian/Pacific Islander, and 1% Native American.

 Teachers in the district carry, on average, 15 years of teaching experience and 4% of the teachers on staff are first-year teachers.
 83% of the teachers hold bachelors, 16% hold master's, and less than 1% hold doctorates.

 72% of students in the district took SAT/ACT standardized examinations with an average score of 1026 and 21, respectively.
 20% of students took an AP and/or IB examination.